mahoee-labs/wordpress-plugins/README.md

 - Easy integration with your WordPress site
 - Enhances site security with SSL/TLS encryption

+### mahoee-scheduling

+**mahoee-scheduling** will let you define scheduling for your business and let you add scheduling controls in your web site using shortcodes and custom HTML classes.

+#### Features:
+- Lets you configure business operating schedule
+- Provides shortcode to actiate scheduling on a page
+- Uses CSS selectors to toggle elements required for scheduling

 ## Installation

 To install any of the plugins, follow these steps: